mlab-upenn/Go-Kart/docs/source/index.rst

 .. image:: Go-Kart_overview.png
    :width: 600

-Check out the :doc:`Mechatronics` section for further information related to Mechatronics of the project.
+Check out the :ref:`Mechatronics` section for further information related to Mechatronics of the project.

 .. note::